 The user’s geographical location plays a much more prominent role, but the Square pricing system also complicates things further.

 How Geographical Location Affects Packages and Pricing

 When you visit Weebly’s official website, depending on your location, you can see one free and either three or four paid pricing plans.
 This is how it looks when you’re visiting from the U.S.:

 A free offering and three paid plans – this is what Weebly shows you if you’re a U.S.-based user.

-It’s different when you’re a visitor from an EU country.
-In that case, Weebly will present you with the following options:
+If you’re visiting from an EU country, Weebly will present you with the following options:

 Price- and feature-wise, the Pro and Business plans are the same regardless of whether it is the “for Websites” or the “for Online Stores” category.
-So, the only difference between the two categories seems to be the addition of the Business Plus plan.
+The only difference is the addition of the Business Plus plan.

 The Plans’ Feature Sets

 Location can also affect the Weebly pricing plans’ feature sets.
-As proof, we can cite the differences in the feature sets between the pricing plans as shown to U.S. users on the one hand, and European users on the other hand.
+As proof, we can cite the differences in the feature sets between the pricing plans as shown to U.S. users and European users.